EricFromCanada/byte-bucket/README.rst

   Before Safari 6, the Web Inspector shortcut would only open it.
 Attach this AppleScript to another shortcut to make it closable.

+`HTMLize Selected Text`_
+  Runs selected text through Markdown.pl and SmartyPants.pl, and converts any MacRoman non-ASCII characters to HTML entities.
+(A relic from before UTF-8 was the standard online.)

+`Journler2Blogger`_
+  Uses the logic from HTMLize Selected Text to prepare a Journler entry for submission to Blogger.
+Includes the ability to convert rich text styles to HTML.

 bash
 ----